T-duality simplifies bulk-boundary correspondence: the noncommutative case: Overview of T-duality applied to bulk-boundary correspondence

 \section{Overview of T-duality applied to bulk-boundary correspondence}

 Formalizing and proving commutativity of diagram \ref{metadiagram} is significant because it \begin{itemize} \itemsep-0.5em \item rigorously captures the geometric intuition behind the bulk-boundary correspondence; \item simplifies the complicated (momentum space) boundary map defined at the level of the physical $C^*$-algebras of observables; \item continues to hold even when the momentum space is \emph{noncommutative} (as in the IQHE), in the presence of \emph{disorder} \cite{MT2}, in the \emph{real} case (relevant for time-reversal symmetry), and in the \emph{parametrised} and \emph{twisted} setting of \cite{HM09,HM10} (relevant to string theory in the presence of H-flux \cite{BEM}). \end{itemize} At the mathematical level, the meta-principle expressed by the diagram naturally generalizes a simple phenomenon already present at the level of ordinary Fourier transforms: integration in Fourier space, which can be understood topologically as a push-forward map, picks out the constant Fourier mode, so it is equivalent to the Fourier transform of a ``restriction-to-zero'' map.
+A simple example of how the ordinary Fourier transform acts on an integration map goes as follows.
+Write $({\bf n},n_d)=n\in\ZZ^d$ and let $\iota$ be the inclusion of $\ZZ^{d-1}\hookrightarrow\ZZ^d$ taking ${\bf n}\mapsto({\bf n},0)$.
+The Fourier transform, \, $\widehat{}:f\mapsto\widehat{f}$ takes a rapidly decreasing function $f:\ZZ^d\rightarrow\CC$ to a smooth function $\widehat{f}:\widehat{\ZZ^d}=\TT^d\rightarrow\CC$, and is implemented by the Schwartz kernel $P({\bf n},{\bf k})=e^{2\pi{\rm i} {\bf n}\cdot {\bf k}},\, {\bf n}\in\ZZ^d, {\bf k}\in\TT^d$,